Training at the speed of technology: ensuring readiness to deliver operational superiority.

 • Share your insight and raise awareness of the industry challenges

-• Be heard by a broad audience of senior leaders in the government, military and undersea technology community
+• Be heard by a broad audience of senior leaders in the government, military and training technology community.

 • Attend the conference for free and network at the exhibition